whitneychiu/deep_q_learning_pytorch/readme.md

 # Deep Q Learning - LunarLander
-This is the implementation of the deep Q-learning [[paper] (https://arxiv.org/abs/1312.5602)] to solve the LunarLander-v2 environment from OpenAI [Gym (https://www.gymlibrary.dev/)].
+This is the implementation of the deep Q-learning [[paper](https://arxiv.org/abs/1312.5602)] to solve the LunarLander-v2 environment from OpenAI  [[Gym](https://www.gymlibrary.dev/)].
 The environment is considered solved when achieving a final score of 200 points or higher on average over the last 100 consecutive runs.

 ## Dependencies
 Python==3.7.16